telliott99/MyUnix/science.rst

     [1]+  Stopped                 python
     (mpl2)>

 Looks good.
 Let's go get some sequences.
-Start with a file with sequence names and ids:
+Start with a file with some Genbank ids and sequence names:

+``names.txt``

 .. sourcecode:: bash